ngweimeng/ngweimeng/README.md

 ## About Me

-Work in Progress.You may view my Linkedin Profile [here.](https://www.linkedin.com/in/weimengng/)
+Work in Progress.
+You may view my Linkedin Profile [here.](https://www.linkedin.com/in/weimengng/)